Dog Owner Coach

 By George Hillenbrand

-Most folks love their dogs.
+Most folks love their dogs, especially if they’re as cute as a teacup puppy.
 Folks cry when they return dogs that didn’t work out to shelters or rescues.
 Returning a dog feels rotten.
 You know you’re betraying them – they’re not garbage – it’s just too hard – it didn’t work.
 Someone is forced to be the grown-up and say “enough!”
 Everyone pleads “please find him a new home” but the silence and the eyes on the face of the shelter attendant make it clear that there are more dogs than owners.

 I cried crocodile tears when I returned my dog, Caleb.
 He was strong-willed; when told to sit he’d squat, sort-of-sitting, keeping his bottom an inch off the floor.
 He’d watch the front door and make a dive for the crack.
 I finally had to be the bad-guy and return him when he got out and threatened some kids outside.
 It was scary.
 We never took him to classes.
 I didn’t realize we needed to learn how to teach him good manners.
 No one told me love isn’t enough – training isn’t optional.